mondeja/leptos-fluent/README.md

         // Synchronize `<html lang="...">` attribute with the current
         // language using `leptos::create_effect`.
 By default, it is `false`.
         sync_html_tag_lang: true,
-        // URL parameter name to use discovering the initial language
-        // of the user.
-By default is `"lang"`.
-        url_param: "lang",
-        // Discover the initial language of the user from the URL.
+        // Update the language on URL parameter when using the method
-        // By default, it is `false`.
+        // `I18n.set_language`.
+By default, it is `false`.
-        initial_language_from_url_param: true,
+        set_language_to_url_param: true,
         // Set the discovered initial language of the user from
         // the URL in local storage.
 By default, it is `false`.
         initial_language_from_url_param_to_localstorage: true,
-        // Update the language on URL parameter when using the method
-        // `I18n.set_language`.
-By default, it is `false`.
-        set_language_to_url_param: true,
         // Name of the field in local storage to get and set the
         // current language of the user.
 By default, it is `"lang"`.
         localstorage_key: "language",